 Students will have a comprehensive orientation upon arrival at QMUL.
 Our students will be connected with our site-staff upon arrival and will be provided with a welcome lunch, theater night, and a tour of the city and campus.
 Information regarding course registration, student safety, sports clubs and societies, student health, library services, etc. will be also provided.

 QMUL has a variety of courses in which students can enroll.
 Students must be academically engaged for four days per week.
-Students have a choice of taking five courses, three credits each, for a total of fifteen credits or students can take four courses, three credits each, in addition to taking a three credit internship.
+Students enroll in 4 courses, four credits each, for a total of sixteen credits or students can take three courses, four credits each and a three credit internship for a total of fifteen credits..

 Popular academic departments are: